mgorn/mg-cxx/README.md

 static_assert(!WithoutCounter::hasCounter);
 ```

-When using conditional members, any code that accesses those members should also be guarded by a compile-time check.
-Otherwise, the compiler may still try to semantically analyze code that refers to a member that does not exist for a given type.
+When using conditional members, code that accesses those members should also be guarded by a compile-time check.
+Otherwise, the compiler may still semantically analyze code that refers to a member that does not exist for a given type.

 Feature detection is available through the `__cxxmg_if_constexpr_member` macro: